gioblu/PJON/README.md

 network.remove(one_second_delay_test);
 ```

-To broadcast a message to all connected devices, use the `BROADCAST` constant as the recipient ID.
-Every node will receive the message but will not answer `ACK` to avoid communication overlap.
+To broadcast a message to all connected devices, use the `BROADCAST` constant as recipient ID.

 ```cpp
 int broadcastTest = network.send(BROADCAST, "Message for all connected devices.", 34);